top of page

 And sometimes we find a symbol or metaphor that embodies the process of grief and the journey towards hope.
 The amaryllis bulb is one of my symbols of hope that comforts me when feelings of grief seem to never end.
 It reminds me that long before I can see any hope, when there is just a dry, ugly bulb of pain in view, stirring inside is transformation.
 Just as our bodies have the mysterious ability to fight off infection and produce new cells to heal a wound, our selves have the ability to compost the difficult experiences of life and use them as fertilizer for the new growth that is waiting to happen.
 When you see the tender shoot of green life sprouting from an amaryllis root this Christmas, claim it as a prayer or a breath of hope that in time newness can sprout from your present sorrow.

-Joan Dosso M.T.S., MA, RCC brings a creative approach to therapy that helps her clients understand and integrate their emotional worlds.
+Joan Dosso, M.A., M.T.S., M.Mus., RCC, brings a creative approach to therapy that helps her clients understand and integrate their emotional worlds.
 You can find out more about Joan here: meet Joan.

 Recent Posts